leosch-coding/firmware/Rough/notes.md

 I'm using nvim because I don't have time to learn another IDE

-# Object 1: Making a heartbeat
+# Objective 1: Making a heartbeat

 Now that we have our setup to start, we can start programming main